ssolan5/GuarddutyAlertsSampleData/README.md

-# GuarddutyAlertsSampleData
+# GuardDuty Alerts Sample Data

 This repository contains sample AWS GuardDuty alert data in JSON format for testing and demonstration purposes.

-Structure
+## Structure

-GuarddutyAlertsSampleData.json: Contains sample GuardDuty alert samples.
+- **`Guardduty Sample Alert Data.json`**: Contains sample GuardDuty alerts in JSON format.

-README.md: Overview of the dataset.
+- **`README.md`**: Provides an overview of the dataset and its intended use.

-Usage
+## Usage

-You can use this data for:
+This data can be used for:

-Testing data ingestion pipelines.
+- Testing data ingestion pipelines.
-Simulating security alerts in a development environment.
+- Simulating security alerts in a development or testing environment.
-Demonstrating analysis or reporting tools.
+- Demonstrating analysis or reporting tools.

-Disclaimer
+## Disclaimer

-This data is fictional and intended for educational or testing purposes only.
+This data is entirely fictional and intended for educational, testing, or demonstration purposes only.